-If you are involved in the handling of infectious substances at any stage of the shipping process, then you will need to be aware of the restrictions that apply to shipping class 6.2 dangerous goods within the UN classification regulations.
+If you are involved in the handling of infectious substances at any stage of the shipping process, then you will need to be aware of the restrictions that apply to shipping class 6.2 Infectious substances within the UN classification regulations.

 Class 6.2 refers to infectious substances.
 This is made up of substances that contain, or are reasonably expected to contain, pathogens that can cause disease in humans or animals.
 For example: